 If you’re still struggling with finding a suitable theme, here’s a list of 101 party theme ideas.

 If you want your office party to be memorable for the right reasons, a lineup of entertainment and activities can be a great way to do that.
 For instance, it’s safe to say that no one wants to get stuck in a room full of people without any music or engagement at all.

 Great entertainment and activities come in all shapes and sizes.
-Jumpstart the fun by hosting a game that might be enjoying to play or a contest– A little friendly competition can liven up your holiday party in no time.
-Some fun ideas include a caption contest, scavenger hunt, or even a trivia game focused on questions about the business and or the season.
+Jumpstart the fun by hosting a game or a contest — a little friendly competition can liven up your holiday party in no time.
+Some fun ideas include a caption contest, scavenger hunt, or even a trivia game focused on questions about the business and/or the season.